frankfredj/Artificial-Data-Simulator/README.md

 ![](https://i.imgur.com/jc6sJVq.png)

-Thus indicating that the function works as intended.
+Indicating that the function works as intended.